dcollis92/awful-bandnames/README.md

 ## ⚙ Recent Changes

-- Implimented a star rating feature via a CSS Widget taken from Codepen.
-This star rating displays the current average rating and also the
+- Implimented a star rating feature via a Pure CSS Widget taken from Codepen.
+This star rating displays the current average rating and also allows the user to add a data entry via the widget on the bandnames/show view page.
 -

 ## ⚙ Ice Box

-- [ ] Font design
+- [x] Font design
-- [ ] Halo around fonts
+- [x] Halo around fonts
 - [ ] Light/Dark Mode
 - [ ] Fix Safari/mobile functionality
 - [ ] Accessibility features (keyboard input, colorblind settings)